pooyanazad/pooyanazad/README.md

 # About Me:
-🌐 I’m currently working on: Enhancing my cloud infrastructure skills with AWS and Terraform, while contributing to open-source DevOps projects.<br>🤝 I’m looking to collaborate on: Cloud-native applications, automation projects, and infrastructure as code (IaC) using Terraform.<br>💡 I’m looking for help with: Advanced Kubernetes configurations and scaling containerized applications.<br>🌱 I’m currently learning: AWS solution architecture.<br>💬 Ask me about: DevOps, Linux, automation, and cloud infrastructure.<br>⚡ Fun fact: I’m passionate about Gaming and continuous learning and love exploring new technologies every day!
+🌐 I’m currently working on: Enhancing my cloud infrastructure skills with AWS and Terraform, while contributing to open-source DevOps projects.<br>🤝 I’m looking to collaborate on: Cloud-native applications, automation projects, and infrastructure as code (IaC) using Terraform.<br>💡 Ask me about: DevOps, Linux, automation, and cloud infrastructure.<br>⚡ Fun fact: I’m passionate about Gaming(dota2) and continuous learning and love exploring new technologies every day!

 ## 🌐 Socials: